Life in Limbo: I Was in 8th Grade When I Learned I Was Undocumented

 It was hard trying to move forward with my dreams after learning that.
 It meant that no matter how hard I worked, I may never be able to achieve them because of factors outside my control.

 DACA came about the time I graduated from high school.
-It was by no means a comprehensive solution to immigration and left many deserving people without a change for legal status.
+It was by no means a comprehensive solution to immigration and left many deserving people without a chance for legal status.
 But it gave me and other young people hope and the opportunity to, at least temporarily, work toward our goals.

 Now under Trump, things seemed impossible.